 Note that some parts of the leaves and flowers are toxic if ingested.

-Eggplant grows well in pots and is self-pollinating without the assistance of insects.
+Florida Market Eggplant grows well in a pot and is self-pollinating, without the need for insects.

 Although generally considered a vegetable, botanists classify eggplant as a berry.
 Eggplant comes in various shapes, sizes, and colors.

-Eggplant is a heat-loving plant and can thrive in a pot, making it an integral part of your urban garden.
+Eggplant is a heat-loving plant that can thrive in a pot, making it an integral part of your urban garden!